Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Methods

 Initial fragmentation functions are obtained from the charged-hadron production data~\cite{Hirai:2007cx}, derived at the scale $\sim 1\ \mbox{GeV}$.
 Then they are extrapolated to the range $10^{-5}\leq \frac{2E}{M_{\chi}} \leq 1$, where $M_{\chi}$ is the DM particle mass and $E$ is the energy of a dark matter decay product.
 After that, photon injection spectra are calculated analytically, see Ref.~\cite{Kalashev:2016cre} for details.
 For the energies smaller than $x=10^{-5}$, \black DGLAP equations are no longer valid since one should take into account the coherent branching effects.
 This doesn't allow one to reliably extrapolate the dark matter decay spectra from obtained ones to the lower energies to utilize all the available UHE $\gamma$-ray data for the $\left( M_{\chi}, \tau\right)$ constraints.
 Yet we have ensured that the decay spectra from the assumed DM mass range are at least partly covered by the available experimental limits, so that they can be used to constrain the DM parameters.

-During propagation towards Earth, $\gamma$-rays born in the possible dark matter decays are subjected to attenuation due to interactions with the interstellar medium that initiate electromagnetic cascades.
+During propagation towards Earth, $\gamma$-rays born in the possible dark matter decays are subjected to attenuation due to interactions with the CMB and EBL that initiate electromagnetic cascades.
 To take these effects into account, obtained spectra are propagated with the use of the TransportCR code~\cite{Kalashev:1999ma, Kalashev:2014xna} up to the distance between each dwarf galaxy and Earth, taken from~\cite{10.1093/mnras/stv1601}.

 One may notice that secondary $e^+e^-$ from dark matter decays should also contribute to the final $\gamma$-ray signal observed at the Earth, as they initiate electromagnetic cascades due to the inverse Compton scattering (ICS).
 Electrons and positrons are deflected by Galactic magnetic fields with the approximate curvature radius $R \approx 1.1 \frac{1}{q} \left( \frac{E}{10^{18}\ \mbox{eV}} \right)\ \mbox{kpc}$, and for high enough energies they may bend significantly and leave the instrument's angular resolution pixel faster than they interact and initiate a cascade.